Kev-in123/cipher/README.md

 Encoder and Decoder for the Caesar cipher

-Note that the decoder won't be right 100% of the time
+Note that the decoder won't be right 100% of the time especially on shorter text